 What was the applicant’s title?
 While this may seem like a minor detail, if you called yourself a department manager and your title was actually administrative assistant, you may run into a problem.
 Keep in mind, however, that government jobs may use generic instead of working titles.
-For example, the actual title is Administrative Specialist, but the working title can be Human Resources Manager or Training Specialist.
-If this is the case, make sure you make mention of that during the interview.
+For example, the actual title may be Administrative Specialist, but the working title can be Human Resources Manager or Training Specialist.
+If this is the case, make sure you mention that during the interview.
 You don’t want to look like a liar.

 Would you re-hire this candidate?
 This is the ultimate question.
 If you left on bad terms, you may not be considered eligible for re-hire.
 If your current company is glad to be rid of you, with plans to slam the door as you exit, a new employer may decide not to open the door.

-The problem with reference checking is that once references are checked, it’s too late to go back and “fix” the concerns that would rate a bad reference in the first place.
+The problem with reference checking is that once they are checked, it’s too late to go back and “fix” the concerns that would rate a bad reference in the first place.
 So when should you think about references?
 The best time to think about references is while you are currently employed.